cmda-bt/be-course-17-18/week-5.md

 Using an SQL database other than MySQL is allowed.
 Other database types, like MongoDB or Level, are not allowed for this assignment.
+You are free to add data that wasn’t in shelter before to your database.

 Commit your work early and often.
 Push your work to GitHub.